fommil/fpmortals/manuscript/backmatter.md

 Regular functions can be called in infix position by surrounding their name with backticks, and an infix function can be called like a regular function if we keep it surrounded by brackets.
+The following are equivalent:

 {lang="text"}
 ~~~~~~~~
-  product :: [Int] -> Int

-  -- the thing (only one can be defined)
   product = (*) `foldLeft` 1
   product = foldLeft (*) 1
 ~~~~~~~~